mellitigit/3U-CubeSats-Preventing-Mission-Failure/README.md

 This AI system predicts **available downlink capacity** for each pass and computes the **compression ratio** required to send the full payload under real constraints.

+The pre-transmission data pipeline will be modified in the hamshield radio accordingly.

 ---

 ## ✅ Objective overview